Take your time here, and view this

 your reactions to taking this quiz as you go, or soon after

 finishing.
-Your reactions to these questions are as important as the
+Your thoughts and feelings are as important as the

 answers!